alyxe-code/progress-circle/README.md

 # Progress Circle

-This is a progress bar implemented as circle
+This is a progress bar implemented as circle.
+The inner area is editable and presented as RelativeLayout, so you can put anything inside

 ![](https://github.com/p2lem8dev/progress-circle/blob/master/phone.jpg)
 ![](https://github.com/p2lem8dev/progress-circle/blob/master/phone2.jpg)